Beginner's Guide to Kendo Practice

 Sonkyo

-The crouching position which begins and ends each bout.
+The crouching position that begins and ends each bout.

 Seiza

-A sitting position on one’s knees with your butt resting on your heels.
+Sitting on your knees with your butt resting on your heels.

 Equipment